Jordan-Prescott/odins-spear/docs/powered-by-odins-spear/user-service-report.md

 # User Service Report (Filtered)

-This script will pull certain information from a user report, including active Line Ports and Service Packs.
+This script will pull certain information from a user report, including active Line Ports and Service Packs into an excel document.

 ### How To Use: